behavioral-data/bdatasets-backend/footer.md

 ### Access within UW

-Accessing the corpora requires a UW CSE unix account.
+Accessing the datasets requires a UW CSE unix account.
 Other researchers in UW can receive a free UW CSE guest account by having a UW CSE faculty or staff [sponsor them](https://sponsor.cs.washington.edu/).
 Despite the name "sponsor,"